 Michelangelo

-MICHELANGELO DEPARTMENT - DRAWING AND ART HISTORY
+MICHELANGELO DEPARTMENT - DRAWING AND HISTORY OF ART

 Responsible teacher: Prof. Giuseppe Cassalia contacts : giuseppe.cassalia@istruzione.it